-- To provide an overview of government finances over the medium-term; - To identify and understand recent trends in government revenue and expenditure and how they might evolve over the medium-term and carefully see if there are any un-programmed imbalances building up; - To take stock of donor financing pledged and anticipated over the medium-term; - To develop revenue and expenditure estimates for the next three years (with most attention devoted to the first year) and underlying policy and administrative measures; - To develop estimates of financing needs and identify sources of financing; and - To ensure that domestic revenues are adequate to finance the recurrent budget, and to allocate funds in accordance with the National Development Plan.
-This will ensure that resources are allocated to areas which play a key role in sustained economic growth and poverty reduction.
+- To provide an overview of government finances over the medium-term; - To identify and understand recent trends in government revenue and expenditure and how they might evolve over the medium-term and carefully see if there are any un-programmed imbalances building up; - To take stock of donor financing pledged and anticipated over the medium-term; - To develop revenue and expenditure estimates for the next three years (with most attention devoted to the first year) and underlying policy and administrative measures; - To focus on fulfilling the revenue imperative by actively increasing the revenue garnered as well as diversifying sources of revenue - To develop estimates of financing needs and identify sources of financing; and - To ensure that domestic revenues are adequate to finance the recurrent budget, and to allocate funds in accordance with the National Development Plan.
+This will ensure that resources are allocated to areas which play a key role in sustained economic growth and poverty reduction. - To prioritise streamlining of spending on the security sector.

-http://mof.gov.so/wp-content/uploads/2016/06/Final-RCRF-II-CONSOLIDATED-QUARTER-I-2016-PROGRESS-REPORT-AND-IFR-Publication-Version.pdf
+9 http://mof.gov.so/wp-content/uploads/2016/06/Final-RCRF-II-CONSOLIDATED-QUARTER-I-2016-PROGRESS-REPORT-AND-IFR-Publication-Version.pdf